dfinity/pocketic-py/README.md

         # Install the actual wasm code in the empty canister.
         self.pic.install_code(self.canister_id, bytes(wasm_module), [])

     # This tests one aspect of the canister.
+Its initial state is the state after `setUp`.
     def test_one(self):
         result = self.pic.update_call(self.canister_id, "read", ic.encode([]))
         self.assertEqual(result, [0, 0, 0, 0])